corporealshift/kube-switchboard/README.md

 # Kube Switchboard
 A graphical switchboard for viewing/interacting with kubernetes resources.
 Kind of like K9s, but worse.

+## Installation
+Run the `.dmg` file from the releases tab.
+And copy the app to your `Applications` directory.
+Make sure your default kubernetes profile is configured correctly.
+Create a `Config.toml` file in `~/.kube_swb/`.
+See the config section below for what to put in it.

 ## Config
 This tool is (somewhat) configurable.
 There is a `Config.toml` file included which you can modify to do what you want.
 Below are the options for your Config file: